Beyond Predictions in Neural ODEs: Identification and Interventions: Setup and Background

 \subsection{Granger Causality}

-Granger causality is a classic method for causal discovery in time series data that primarily exploits the fact that ``causality cannot work against time''~\citep{Granger1988}.
+Granger causality is a classic method for causal discovery in time series data that primarily exploits the directionality of time \citep{Granger1988}.
 Informally, a time series $X_i$ \emph{Granger causes} another time series $X_j$ if predicting $X_j$ becomes harder when excluding the values of $X_i$ from a universe of all time series.
 Assuming that $X$ is stationary, multivariate Granger causality analysis usually fits a vector autoregressive model